Personal Bitcoin Self-Custody Guidance

 Withdrawing before verifying control

-Moving Bitcoin from an exchange to a wallet you have never fully tested is one of the riskiest moments in the transition.
-If the address is wrong, or the wallet cannot be recovered, those funds cannot be retrieved.
+Moving Bitcoin to a wallet you have never tested is one of the riskiest moments.
+If the address is wrong or the wallet cannot be recovered, those funds are gone.

 Wallet setup errors

-Misconfigured wallet software, incorrect derivation paths, or outdated firmware can create vulnerabilities that are difficult to detect.
+Misconfigured software, incorrect derivation paths, or outdated firmware can create vulnerabilities that are hard to detect.

 No inheritance or recovery plan

-Hardware wallets purchased from unofficial sources or resellers have been found pre-compromised.
+Hardware wallets purchased from unofficial sources have been found pre-compromised.
 Source matters.

 Hardware device failure

 Devices fail.
-A hardware wallet that stops working is manageable if your seed phrase is stored correctly and your recovery has been tested.
-Many people only discover the gaps in their setup at the moment they need it most.
+Recovery is manageable if your seed is stored correctly and tested in advance.
+Many people only discover the gaps when they need it most.

 The Service